Preventing and responding to gender-based violence – strengthening our approach under the National Code

 The Australian Government’s National Higher Education Code to Prevent and Respond to Gender-Based Violence (the National Code) came into effect on 1 January 2026.

-This National Code sets consistent standards for all Australian universities to prevent and respond to gender-based violence, including governance and accountability, creating safe environments, education and training, support services, and transparent reporting.
+It sets consistent standards for all Australian universities to prevent and respond to gender-based violence, including governance and accountability, creating safe environments, education and training, support services, and transparent reporting.

 Our commitment

-Gender-based violence is a national priority, and universities play a critical role in prevention and response
+Gender-based violence is a national priority, and universities play a critical role in prevention and response.

 Every leader, staff member and student has a role to play in creating a safe and respectful community.